XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > Employees get_employee(xero_tenant_id, employee_id)

-Allows you to retrieve a specific employee used in Xero payrun
+Retrieves a specific employee used in Xero payrun using a unique employee Id

 ### Example